 The initial tolerance, temperature drift, aging and load pulling should be carefully specified in order to meet the required frequency accuracy in a certain application.

-Avoid routing digital signals with sharp edges close to XOSC_Q1 PCB track or underneath the crystal Q1 pad as this may shift the crystal dc operating point and result in duty cycle variation.
+Avoid routing digital signals with sharp edges close to XOSC_Q1 PCB track or underneath the crystal dc operating point and result in duty cycle variation.